Hephaisto-dev/airline-information-system/analysis/DataDictionary.md

 	Availability: Whether the seat is available or not
     Class: The class of the current seat (1st, 2nd, eco)
-    Column: Column number of the Seat
+    Column: Column number of the seat
-	Row: Row number of the Seat
+	Row: Row number of the seat
-	Number: The seat number.
+	Number: The seat number
 	Door of entrance: The door of entrance of the seat

 ## Ticket:

-	Baggage: The baggage allowed this ticket
+	Baggage: The baggage allowed for this ticket
 	Discount: The discount of the ticket
     Price: The price of the ticket
-    Seat: The of Seat this ticket
+    Seat: The seat of this ticket
 	Currency: The currency of the ticket

 ## Route